W3 Company - Frequently Asked Questions [FAQ]

-W3 Coydeployed to South Vietnam on 14 November 1969 and returned to 1RNZIR (in barracks in Singapore) on 10 November 1970.
+W3 Coydeployed to South Vietnam on 14 November 1969 and returned to 1RNZIR (now in barracks in Singapore) on 10 November 1970.

 Where did your tactics come from..?

-New Zealand close country small group tactics were originally derived from experience working with the British forces against communist terrorists during the Malayan Emergency in the mid-1950's, and later during 'Confrontation' with Indonesia.
+New Zealand close country small group tactics were originally derived from experience working with British forces against communist terrorists during the Malayan Emergency in the mid-1950's, and during 'Confrontation' with Indonesia in the mid-1960's.
 These tactics were further refined by each company while in South Vietnam and passed as 'valuable lessons learnt' to the next infantry company to deploy.
 The genre forthe tactics was based on stealth, unpredictability, and ambush.
 An example of just how quiet can be read here.

 Why are there not more photos of W3

 Generally, when engaged suddenly with the VC the soldiers were holding their rifles into the shoulder in the aim, looking for targets, and there was no opportunity to take photos.